SERC Physical and Hand Therapy

 7. Focuses on positive, effective problem/complaint resolution with internal and external customers and explores every avenue to meet customer needs.

 8. Works to create a positive work environment for staff and patients.

 1. Is accountable for actions and models behavior, which sets a high standard of performance.

-2. Openly supports organizational changes and initiates required clinic changes.
+2. Supports organizational changes and required clinic changes.

 4. Is willing and takes initiative to get things done.